tntblockman/Divide-by-Zero-Modpack/README.md

 # Divide By Zero pack focused on tech and adventure (pack name may change)

-The modpack primary goal is a tech and adventure with genetics thrown in, themed pack.
+The modpack primary goal is a tech and adventure with added genetics, and a hint of magic.
 The main focus is to provide an alternative interesting way to play minecraft.
 Pack is designed to give you a steady progression along your path to more amazing tools and machines later on.
 Don’t expect to craft a bucket and iron tool on your first day, unless you’re lucky.

-Also this pack is for players who are perhaps looking for a different kind challenge.
-So players who are new to playing modded minecraft might find this pack is not for you, but feel free to give it a try if you dare. :D
+This pack is for players who are looking for a different kind challenge.
+Progression starts with punching wood, collecting food, building a safe place, defending yourself against mobs (those ender creepers are terrifying xD).
+Keep at it, and you'll eventually get yourself into more the advanced infrastructure that awaits.

+"The true sign of intelligence is not knowledge but imagination."
+Albert Einstein

 Please refer to our [GitHub](https://github.com/tntblockman/TnTpack-Modpack) page for full mod list.

+Modpack full [changelog](https://github.com/tntblockman/TnTpack-Modpack/blob/master/changelog) found here.

 For all issues you encounter related to pack, please post your issue here [issue page](https://github.com/tntblockman/TnTpack-Modpack/issues).